BitcoinDesign/Guide/guide/how-it-works/node.md

    layout = "float-left"
 %}

-Local nodes are run on your local device such as desktop and mobile.
-A way to run a local bitcoin node is software such as [Bitcoin Core](https://bitcoincore.org/).
-Lightning nodes are often run locally on mobile devices with wallets like [Breez](https://breez.technology/) and are required to be run by the user to use lightning non-custodially.
+Local nodes run on local devices.
+For example, a bitcoin node could be the [Bitcoin Core](https://bitcoincore.org/) software running on a desktop computer, or a non-custodial lightning node could run on a user's mobile phone, like [Breez](https://bitcoincore.org/) wallet.

 </div>